oicr-gsi/shesmu/language.md

 _flags_ sets the behaviour of the regular expression.
 For details, see [regular expression flags](#regexflags).

+- _expr_` =~ /`_re_`/`_flags_

+Matches _expr_, which must be a string, against the provided regular expression and returns a tuple of the values of each capture group.
+Since individual capture groups may be missing, this returns an optional tuple of optional strings.
+If the outer optional is the missing value, then the regular expression failed to match.
+If any element of the tuple is the missing value, then that capture group did not match.

+_flags_ sets the behaviour of the regular expression.
+For details, see [regular expression flags](#regexflags).

 ### Disjunction
 #### Addition
 - _expr_ `+` _expr_